shola-0507/favourite-things/README.md

 # Deployment
 A dockerized version of the backend was deployed using Heroku and the Frontend with Netlify.
-The frontend and backend contain dockerfiles that communicate with each other using a docker-compose file in the root directory.
+The frontend and backend contain dockerfiles that communicate with each other using a docker-compose file in the root directory (useful for local testing).